aerrity/socket-click-example/readme.md

 # Taking this a step further

-Can you modify this example so that their is a text input field in the client, and when a user types a message in the input field and clicks a 'send' button the text they typed in is sent to all the other connected clients and displayed on the webpage?
+Can you modify this example so that there is a text input field in the client, and when a user types a message in the input field and clicks a 'send' button the text they typed in is sent to all the other connected clients and displayed on the webpage?
 This is the first step towards a chat app.